Backtests

 Fundamentals (optional)

-Tick Uses fundamentals when your strategy reads the fundamentals argument in on_bar / on_tick / on_timer, or uses fundamentals-aware logic.
+Tick Uses fundamentals when your strategy reads the fundamentals argument in on_bar / on_tick (backtest), or in on_timer on a forward run, or uses fundamentals-aware logic.

 When fundamentals are on: